wmorgan/dcos-docs/1.7/overview/architecture.md

 For each service:

-- Service scheduler starts up and discovers the leading Mesos Master via Zookeeper
+- Service scheduler starts up and discovers the leading Mesos Master via ZooKeeper
 - Service scheduler registers with leading Mesos Master
-- Mesos Master confirms and scheduler stores service ID in Zookeeper
+- Mesos Master confirms and scheduler stores service ID in ZooKeeper
 - Once a service is registered the resource offer cycle between Mesos Master and  scheduler kicks in (details in next section).

 ## Distributed process management